jpdz/NICPROV/README.md

 We use NVIDIA BLUEFIELD-2, a commercial data processing unit (DPU) product, as our secure hardware.
 BLUEFIELD-2 integrates a 16-lane PCIe Gen4.0 switch, and eight 64-bit Armv8 A72 cores on a single chip.
 It has 16 GB of onboard DDR4 memory, 64 GB of eMMC memory, and a powerful DMA engine.

 ### Pre-requisites
-To effectively use BLUEFIELD-2, you should install a development kit, DOCA, on the host mahcnine.
+To effectively use BLUEFIELD-2, you should install the development kit, DOCA, on the host mahcnine.
 The install procedures are as follows:

 <https://docs.nvidia.com/doca/sdk/nvidia+doca+installation+guide+for+linux/index.html#src-2654401500_id-.NVIDIADOCAInstallationGuideforLinuxv2.7.0-InstallingSoftwareonHost>